TelemetryDeck/docs/recipes/views-per-purchase-example.md

 ## Optional: Grouping

 If we want to group the results by a dimension, we can specify a [dimension](/docs/tql/dimensionSpec/) in our query.
-This can help us track improvements in the numbers made over time, or compare the numbers between differentv versions of our app.
+This can help us track improvements in the numbers made over time, or compare the numbers between different versions of our app.

 For example, if we want to group the results by `appVersion`, we can add the following to our query: